AscherFriedman/AscherFriedman.github.io/_posts/2022-10-31-Cross_Validation_Strategies.md

 * Problem: We have a medium sized dataset, and still want to be careful to avoid bias and accurately represent performance.
 (Middle of the road)
 *	Solution: **K-fold or Robust K-Fold (my preference)**
 *	Explanation: A dataset of a few hundred thousand rows being trained with a K-Fold CV will not be unreasonably computationally expensive.
 The results are still very robust and unbiased.
 Good middle of the road solution

+# Closing Thoughts
+I took my time putting this together as I feel its a nuanced discussion that doesnt always have perfect answers.
+Some of your choices will come down to practical considerations, and some down to how you personally weight the pros and cons of each strategy.
+This was by no means an exuastive list of CV strategies or factors that can influence these decisions, but I hope its serves as a concise high level view of the topic.